webdiscus/html-bundler-webpack-plugin/README.md

 The [subresource integrity hash](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is a cryptographic value of the integrity attribute that used by a browser to verify that the content of an asset has not been manipulated.
 If the asset has been manipulated, the browser will never load it.

-The Bundler Plugin adds the integrity attribute to the `link` and `script` tags when generating HTML.
+The Bundler Plugin generates the integrity hashes and adds the integrity attribute to the `link` and `script` tags when generating HTML.

 > No additional plugins required.
 This plugin computes integrity hashes itself.